 In the decades following World War II, American awareness of the Holocaust grew steadily.
 View the wall of key events that brought the Holocaust to the forefront of political and ethical consciousness, nurturing Holocaust museums and memorials worldwide and preserving eyewitness testimony.

 Pritzker Theatre Closing Film

 The exhibit closes with a short film emphasizing the importance of learning from history and continuing to work towards the promise of "never again."

-What can lessons can we learn from the Holocaust and contemporary genocides?
-What can you do to make a positive change in the world or community?
+What lessons can we learn from the Holocaust and contemporary genocides?